shoucy/shoucy.github.io/docs/README.md

-> You are all I see
+> You believe but what you see
+>
+> You receive but what you give